Homemade Italian Sandwich Bread

 - First rise.
 Place the dough in a greased bowl, cover with a damp cloth, and let it rise in a warm place for about 1 hour or until doubled in size.

 - Shape into a loaf.
-Put the dough on a counter and stretch it into a rectangle about 9 by 18 inches.
+Put the dough on the counter and stretch it into a rectangle about 9 by 18 inches.
 Fold the corners in and roll it up into a log.
 Pinch all the seams closed and put it in a greased loaf pan.

 - Second rise.
 Place into a loaf pan and let it rise again for 1 hour.
 It should rise at least 1 inch above the top of the loaf pan.